Low-Cost Business Model

 • Lean manufacturing strategies.

-No matter if your customers are regular folks or millionaires, people will always compare prices, and enjoy low prices and discounts.
-So, it is a useful strategy to increase traffic towards your business.
-Anyway, there are some challenges and benefits regarding the low cost business model.
+Whether your customers are regular folks or millionaires, people will always compare prices and enjoy low prices and discounts.
+So, it is a valuable strategy to increase traffic towards your business.

 low cost business model advantages

 As said above, customers often consider acquiring a product/service at a lower price, especially when they see the same value as the competitors.
-The same value proposition at a lower cost will be probably their first choice.
-Over time, this choice will lead to more businesses, enhancing a greater market share.
+Their first choice is the exact value proposition at a lower cost.
+Over time, this choice will lead to more businesses, enhancing a more significant market share.

 Over time, the bigger margins may provide a nice capital and resources reserve.
-And this reserve can be used for many different purposes, reinvesting the profits into the company and fomenting growth or expansion.
+This reserve can be used for many purposes, such as reinvesting profits into the company and fomenting growth or expansion.

-When your company is able to offer a low-cost product or service, it forces the competitors to struggle to reach the same price or lower.
+When your company can offer a low-cost product or service, it forces the competitors to struggle to reach the same price or lower.
 But, for an already structured business, it is not usually easy to transform itself to achieve cost leadership.
-Sometimes, the necessary alterations may make it impossible for the competitor to survive, especially new entrants.
+Sometimes, the necessary alterations may make it impossible for competitors to survive, especially new entrants.

 As mentioned above, many times, cost leadership will attract traffic to your business.
 This will increase your sales.
-Especially at the beginning of the venture, that is very helpful, in order to pay for the early investments any company needs to do to start running.
+Especially at the beginning of the venture, paying for the early investments any company needs to make to start running is very helpful.

-To cut costs, one of the most efficient strategies is to keep close communication with the audience, to discover their needs and expectations, avoiding unnecessary and unsuccessful investments.
-This will also provide closes relationships with suppliers, because the company is able to provide information, thus ensuring the best price and material, and creating a long-term trustful relationship.
+To cut costs, one of the most efficient strategies is to keep close communication with the audience to discover their needs and expectations, avoiding unnecessary and unsuccessful investments.
+This will also provide close relationships with suppliers, because the company is able to provide information, thus ensuring the best price and material and creating a long-term, trustful relationship.

 Price War

-The competitors may indeed lower their prices to beat yours.
-Then, you may experiment with a dose of your own medicine: you may need to battle to sell the cheapest and, once you reach your lowest price, you might lose profit.
+The competitors may lower their prices to beat yours.
+Then, you may experiment with a dose of your own medicine: you may need to battle to sell the cheapest, and once you reach your lowest price, you might lose profit.
 The solution can be to let your audience understand that you have a low price, not necessarily the lowest one.

-As mentioned before, this strategy may enhance your relationship with your suppliers and vendors.
-But, on the other hand, if you struggle so much to reach your bottom price, making it hard for them to keep up with prices and deliveries, they may give up on you or hand you poor materials to maintain the price.
+As mentioned, this strategy may enhance your relationship with suppliers and vendors.
+But, on the other hand, if you struggle to reach your bottom price, making it hard for them to keep up with prices and deliveries, they may give up on you or hand you poor materials to maintain the price.

 Low-profit margins

-If you can’t handle a price war, crisis, or even negotiations with your suppliers, that may end up in a not so lean cost structure, which can result in low-profit margins.
+If you can’t handle a price war, crisis, or even negotiations with your suppliers, you may end up in a not-so-lean cost structure, resulting in low profit margins.
 Besides the low income, you will have little capital to reinvest in your business.

-Once you choose to offer a low price, it is often common that your audience perceives the low price as low quality.
-This way, you may find it hard to introduce new products or services, especially the ones that require a higher price due to the quality.
+Once you choose to offer a low price, your audience often perceives the low price as low quality.
+This way, you may find it hard to introduce new products or services, especially those requiring a higher price due to the quality.
 Your customers may not believe you can offer a higher-quality product/service.

-In order to maintain a low cost business model, you may need to cut some costs to keep up the budget, and these cuts sometimes can actually harm your operations or your value proposition, making the service poor or the operations slow, just to mention some.
+To maintain a low-cost business model, you may need to cut some costs to keep up the budget, and these cuts sometimes can harm your operations or your value proposition, making the service poor or the operations slow, just to mention some.

 Cost leadership depends closely on a large volume of sales to keep up its profitability.
 So, this strategy is usually employed by big brands, such as Costco or Walmart.
 Local businesses are hardly able to apply that.

-The benefits and challenges presented to prove that the low cost business model can be indeed used to create a unique competitive advantage – but the strategy may not be adequate to any kind of business, since it reduces the chance for the company to adapt to any new circumstances.
+The benefits and challenges presented prove that the low-cost business model can indeed be used to create a unique competitive advantage — but the strategy may not be adequate for any kind of business, since it reduces the chance for the company to adapt to any new circumstances.

 Leave a Reply